Agriculture & Water

 When I was first sworn in as a Member of Congress, I secured a position on the Agriculture Committee.
 As a first-term Representative, I was honored to be appointed to the conference committee which crafted the 2014 Farm Bill, and in 2017 my colleagues voted me Vice-Ranking Member of the full committee.

-In addition to my position as the Vice-Ranking Member, I serve on two subcommittees.
-I sit on the Subcommittee on Conservation and Forestry, which has jurisdiction over resource conservation and forests.
-I also serve on the Subcommittee on Livestock and Foreign Agriculture, which has oversight of livestock, dairy, poultry, meat, and seafood, including the inspection, marketing, and promotion of commodities, aquaculture, animal welfare, grazing, foreign agricultural assistance, and trade promotion.
+I also served on the Subcommittee on Livestock and Foreign Agriculture, which has oversight of livestock, dairy, poultry, meat, and seafood; including, the inspection, marketing, and promotion of commodities, aquaculture, animal welfare, grazing, foreign agricultural assistance, and trade promotion.